gloriavig/YOLO-class/README.md

 # YOLO-class
- this is for the YOLO python code
+ this is for the YOLO python code.
+This code utlizes Yolo model to detect objects from images.